-Thank you for your interest in Mineral Area College 's Dual Credit Program.
-The Program allows qualifying juniors and seniors a great opportunity to get a head start on their college education while still in high school on their high school campus.
+Thank you for your interest in Mineral Area College 's Dual and Enrollment Credit Programs.
+The Program allows qualifying freshman (in limited cases), sophomores, juniors and seniors a great opportunity to get a head start on their college education while still in high school on their high school campus.
 If you have previously taken or plan to take Dual Credit classes, you are to be commended for thinking ahead and utilizing this opportunity.

-For any information that is not addressed at this site, contact your high school counselor or Julie Downs at:
+For any information that is not addressed at this site, contact your high school counselor or Traci Weissmueller at:

 Telephone: (573) 518-3805